virusme/Automated-Trader-for-The-Chartist/README.md

 >**Note**:
 >* Do not change settings under **Trades Sheet Settings**, automated trader will not work if you change this setting
+>* Standard ticker and order attributes for trading [US Power Setups]() both Original and HFT is stored locally on your computer.
+They can be viewed by opening either _utilities/sys.xml_ or _utilities/hft.xml_ using a word-processor
 >* Every time **Apply** is clicked, the settings are saved for future use